CORE Builder Group

 Restoration execution

-In-house crews perform concrete spall repair, rebar replacement, post-tensioning where applicable, balcony rebuilds, stair-tower restoration, waterproofing, and finish work — all under the engineer's stamped direction.
+CORE's in-house crews perform concrete spall repair, rebar replacement, post-tensioning where applicable, balcony rebuilds, stair-tower restoration, waterproofing, and finish work — all under the engineer's stamped direction.

 4. Phase 04